katiehuangx/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/B. Data Analysis Questions.md

 - Foodie-Fi has 1,000 unique customers.

 ### 2. What is the monthly distribution of trial plan start_date values for our dataset - use the start of the month as the group by value

+Question is asking for the monthly numbers of users on trial plan.
+- Firstly, I extract numerical month using DATE_PART.
+- Then, I use TO_CHAR to extract the string or name of the month.
+- DATE_PART is used to extract numerical values from a date, whereas TO_CHAR extracts the string value (i.e. January, Wednesday)
+- Filter for plan_id = 0 for trial plans.

 ````sql
 SELECT